 - Ultra-efficient: I3 MicroClean 2 is designed to reduce overall consumptive usage by more than 25% compared to the previous i3 MicroClean.

 - Easy control: You can adjust, save and access user-defined burst parameters for greater efficiency thanks to the 7″ LCD display.

 - Less air pressure used resulted in less noise produced.

-- IoT Capabilities: Remote monitoring with Cold Jet CONNECT.
+- IoT Capabilities: Remote monitoring with SPECCo2 CONNECT.

 - Marvelous cleaning ability: Deep clean on all surfaces.